Recent Blog Post

 The Most Common Motorcycle Accident Injuries

 Any kind of motor vehicle accident can be tragic, but motorcycle accidents are often more so because riders and passengers do not have the same protective elements that people traveling in a car or truck do.
-Without padded levels of security to keep people safe from harm’s way that larger vehicles provide, motorcyclists carry higher bodily risks.
+Motorcyclists carry higher bodily risks since they lack the levels of security that larger vehicles provide.

-As a result, tragically, many motorcycle collisions result in a serious injury, or worse, a fatality.
-Injuries are so common that very few accident victims walk away unscathed.
+As a result, tragically, many motorcycle collisions result in a serious injury or, worse, a fatality.
+Injuries are so common that very few motorcycle accident victims walk away unscathed.
 It can be difficult to cope with medical bills, therapy, lost wages, and loss of future income, along with bike damage.

 The caring and compassionate motorcycle accident attorneys at Matz Injury Law understand the challenges you and your family are going through.
 To learn more about how we can help, call us today at 1-866-226-6833 or contact us online to obtain a free case evaluation.